marcusoftnet/marcusoftnet.github.io/_posts/2019-01-04-kanbanstats-iii-throughput.md

 Like before, the goal is to not touch the "Raw data"-tab so that our exported data can be updated in that one place and the rest will be calculated and derived from that tab.

-Therefor, let's create a new tab "Throughput calculations" and do all our calculations in there.
+Therefore, let's create a new tab "Throughput calculations" and do all our calculations in there.

-In the end we will move the charts we create to the "Dashboard"-tab as before.
+In the end, we will move the charts we create to the "Dashboard"-tab as before.

 ## Throughput per week and month

 Let's calculate the number of items (only items so far, no filter more than that.
 Yet...) of completed items per month.

 Throughput is only interesting to do for things that have a "Closed date", meaning that they are done in one way or another.
-I'm going to add a check for that the "Closed date" is set to get my data, since that might change in the Raw data.
+I'm going to add a check for that the "Closed date" is set to get my data since that might change in the Raw data.

 Throughput means some kind of aggregation of the items.
 We will not be interested in the items themselves.
-We will, hover, be interested in how many items we complete per a time unit.
+We will, hover, be interested in how many items we complete per time unit.
 Let's do per week and per month.

 However, "programming" in spreadsheets often leads to the more cumbersome way being the simpler.
 Let's make life easier on ourselves and find all items that are closed (have a closed date) and calculate their "year week" (2018-28 for example) as well as "year month" (2019-01) for example.